 The legality of online betting sites in Colombia was a big question mark for a long time, but new laws passed in 2016 offered much-needed clarity and set the stage for an open market.
 Colombia’s eGaming Act officially legalized nearly every form of online gambling to include casino games, sports betting, poker, betting exchanges, fantasy sports and more.
 International operators are now able to apply for licenses to serve the Colombian market in a fully legal capacity.

-Best Colombian Betting Sites
+Colombia Betting Sites

 Our top-rated sites are licensed by the UK Gambling Commission in England, which has a strong regulatory body that oversees all internet gaming within the country.
 Since most UK-based websites accept players from Colombia, you can take advantage of their system and play at sites that must adhere to strict standards of conduct.
 Any site licensed by the UK is a safe place to place real money bets as well.

-Colombian Gambling Laws
+Colombia Gambling Laws

-Gambling was legalized under legislation passed in 1943.
+Gambling in Columbia was legalized under legislation passed in 1943.
 Since then, casino operators have been free to offer their games to all citizens and visitors aged 18 or older.
 Coljuegos came into power in 2011 after the previous agency in charge of gambling, Empresa Territorial para la Salud (ETESA), was disbanded due to rampant corruption and an inability to properly regulate gaming in the country.

 About two dozen casinos operate in Colombia, mostly in larger cities.
 Bogota is home to at least a dozen casinos.
 Medellin is also a popular gambling destination for locals and international tourists alike.
 Dog racing, horse racing and a national sports lottery are also permitted under government supervision.
 Intralot runs the sport lottery which is offered through thousands of gaming terminals in addition to online gaming options.